 This familiar Vietnam side dish is called by different names in each region, in the North, it is “nộm” and in the South, it is “gỏi”.
 But whatever the name, they all have many similarities including a similar cooking method, using vegetables mixed with sweet and sour sauce, vinegar, some spices, peanuts, and sometimes meat.
 Considered a dish in between pickles and raw vegetables, they often have a mildly sour taste, that is cool and easy to eat.
 The method is also quite simple: wash all vegetables and cut them into small pieces, squeeze lemon, fish sauce, sugar, and/or vinegar and mix well, and sprinkle sesame, roasted peanuts, and chili on top.

 Some famous Vietnamese side dishes that can be mentioned are lotus root salad, Banana blossom salad, shredded chicken salad, morning glory salad, and dried beef salad.
-There are many traditional nộm dishes that must be included in the Northern Vietnamese New Year, including kohlrabi/papaya, carrots, roasted peanuts, coriander,...
+There are many traditional nộm dishes that must be included in the Vietnamese New Year food of the northern people, including kohlrabi/papaya, carrots, roasted peanuts, coriander,...
 The delicious salad must not be crushed, the vegetable fibers are crispy, fragrant with the smell of sesame and peanuts, mixed with the sweet, spicy, salty, and sour taste.